 Black goat is a Geotrichum candidum (a delicate, yeast-like white mold) rinded goat round, dusted with a vegetable ash-salt mixture the day after it is ladled.
 The ash neutralizes the acidity of the cheese, resulting in a slightly more mellow and buttery finish on the pallet.

 We also make a greek-style sheep milk feta that is aged in a whey brine for a minimum of four weeks.
 It is firm, tangy and complex in flavor--NOTHING like the cheese labeled "feta in the grocery store.
 Give it a try, and you'll be hooked.
-THIS cheese is available now through the winter.
+THIS cheese is available now through early spring 2014.

 Stay posted to our blog or weekly customer emails for availability of these cheeses as well as the "usual suspects."